boedavida/Full-Rank_Least_Squares_py/README.md

 Requires Python 3.6 or greater (there are f-strings), NumPy and pytest.

 LS_Householder.py is the executive file.
 It generates a linear system Ax = b, runs the algorithm that determines the least squares solution, and tests the result against the truth.
-To run unit test, the command is $ pytest test_ls.py
+To run unit tests, the command is $ pytest test_ls.py

 Next step: The next step, which is under development, is the addition of perturbations and comparision of the result with theory.